International Nutrition Internships in Peru

 The third role interns may be involved in is nutritional research.
 This will depend on the interns’ experience with nutrition or statistics.
 Examples of tasks that interns could be involved in is identifying children with specific nutrient disorders and developing materials to target these particular deficiencies or measuring the progress of the programs using data taken by the Peruvian Ministry of Health.

 Current problems are typically iron and protein deficiencies that can lead to stunting, amongst other issues.
 Through this statistical work, Projects Abroad Peru will be able to develop a long-term sustainable intervention strategy.
 We will be able to measure which methods are the most effective and what impact various services have on the health of the communities.

 The extent to which interns will be able to work in each of the areas will depend on their Spanish speaking abilities and needs of our partner organizations.
 Those with less Spanish will work with more focus on statistical work, development of culturally relevant interactive educational materials, and work with children aged 0 – 6, as opposed to leading and assisting in workshops.

-All intern work is undertaken with the full cooperation of the partner organizations: the Provincial Municipality of San Jeronimo, CLAS San Jeronimo, their Peruvian partner staff, and the communities themselves.
+All intern work is undertaken with the full cooperation of the partner organizations: the program run by the district authorities, the health centre in Huyro, and, their Peruvian partner staff, and the communities themselves.
 The involvement of the local community is vital to increase participation rates, and so the overall success of the project.
 Additionally, the plan is designed to be not only sustainable, but also transferable.
 Successful parts will be transferable to other communities within the region in the future.